-From the app group (n=31), a total of 1,855 entries were associated with breakfast, lunch, or dinner and used to analyze factor(s) that could impact SMBG and IA.
-Missed IA had a distribution of 1:6 for True (missed) vs False (administered) outcomes.
-In contrast, the outcome missed SMBG had a class distribution of 1:5 for True (missed) vs False (completed).
-LFA created classification models for each variable group (i.e., demographic, time, social context, and psychosocial) using the 75%/25% split for training and testing.
-A Random Forest classifier with a 10-fold cross validation was the best performing model.
+From the app group (n=31), we had 1,855 entries that were associated with breakfast, lunch, or dinner to analyze factor(s) that could impact SMBG and IA.
+Missed IA had a distribution of 1:6 for True (missed) vs False (administered) outcomes; whereas the outcome missed SMBG had a class distribution of 1:5 for True (missed) vs False (completed).
+LFA created classification models for each variable group (demographic, time, social context, psychosocial) using the 75%/25% split for training and testing.